About

 Working Environment

-In 2006, about three-fourths of the workers in advocacy, grantmaking, and civic organizations worked full time; the remainder worked part-time or variable schedules.
+Seventy percent of the workers in advocacy, grantmaking, and civic organizations worked full time; the remainder worked part-time or variable schedules.
 Most workers spend the majority of their time in offices functioning in a team environment, often working with volunteers.
 The work environment may differ depending on the size of the organization.
 For those who work in small organizations, the equipment is sometimes outdated and their workspace cramped.
-But, in larger, well-funded organizations, conditions are very similar to those in large for-profit businesses.
-The work environment generally is positive -- workers know that their work helps people and improves their communities.
-Top executives and workers responsible for fundraising may travel frequently to meet with supporters and potential donors, often in evenings and on weekends.
-Fundraising can be highly stressful because the financial health of the organization depends on being successful.
-Workers employed in the delivery of social services also work in very stressful environments because many of their clients are struggling with a wide range of problems related to child care, child welfare, juvenile justice, addiction, health, unemployment, and inadequate workforce skills.
+But, in larger, well-funded organizations, conditions are very similar to those in most business offices.
+The work environment generally is positive—workers know that their work helps people and improves their communities.

 Employment